 What stands out

-Peer review culture: Proposed changes typically go through formal research and validation prior to implementation.
+Peer review culture: Proposed protocol changes are typically supported by research and validation before deployment.

-Native tokens at Layer 1: Assets and NFTs live directly in the ledger without smart-contract wrappers, which can reduce costs while improving determinism.
+Native tokens at Layer 1: Assets and NFTs are handled directly at the ledger level, which can simplify certain design decisions compared with wrapper-heavy approaches.

 Trade-offs